Property Investing in Australia

 - The total life of the property 40years

-- Low-value pooling is used to accelerate deductions, in the tax depreciation report
+- Low-value pooling are used to accelerate deductions, in the tax depreciation report

 - The effective life of each asset is displayed and a total shown for the capital works deduction